keymanapp/keyboards/gff_awngi/README.md

 Version 1.2

-This is an Awngi and Xamtanga language mnemonic input method.
+This is an Awngi (awn, አወጚ) and Xamtanga (xan, ኻምጣጛ) language mnemonic input method.
 It requires a font supporting Ethiopic script under the Unicode 4.1 standard.
+The input method is also suitable for the large Ximtanga (Khimtanga, ኽምጣጛ) dialect of Xamtanga.
+The input method should be suitable for the related Qimant (ahg, ቅማንት) though may provide excess letters not required by Qimant.

 Links
 -----